Large-Scale Electrosynthesis of Borylated Azines

 Importance of Azines

-Azines are small molecules integral to discovering and manufacturing pharmaceuticals and agrochemicals.
+Azines are small molecules integral to the discovery and manufacture of pharmaceuticals and agrochemicals.
 Using azines in Suzuki-Miyaura cross-coupling reactions represents the ideal solution to introduce these important motifs in discovery molecules.

 However, there are significant challenges: